“Too Long – Didn’t Read” Version: We recommend our CBD-Infused Coconut Oil.

 We don’t have to tell you that no two dogs are like.
 Yes, coconut oil is all natural and non-toxic.
 However, while one dog may have no reaction to coconut oil, the next might have a few minor side effects.
 For this reason, the dosage of coconut oil can be very subjective.
 We always recommend starting off slowly.
 There’s no need to rush.
 The recommended dose is approximately 1 teaspoon of coconut oil per 10 pounds of dog.
 When starting out, give a 1/4 of the recommended dose and monitor your dog to see how they react to it.
 From there, you can gradually increase the dose.

 We have already mentioned that coconut oil has powerful anti-fungal and antibacterial properties.
 The results of removing harmful organisms such as bacteria, viruses, parasites, and yeast, can trigger symptoms of detoxification.
 You may have guessed that symptoms of detoxification are typically sour stomachs and loose stools.
 By starting off slowly with the dosage of coconut oil that you use, you were able to monitor your dog and see how they are reacting to the coconut oil.
 If your dog does have loose stools or seems tired or uncomfortable, reduce the amount of coconut oil that you are using.
 Again, there is no need to rush the process.
 Before you know it, Fido will be reaping all the benefits of coconut oil has to offer.

 In terms of using coconut oil topically, many pet owners like to use it as a massage oil.
-You can mix coconut oil with other essential oils such as lavender oil to help calm an anxious dog.
 In terms of easing itchy and dry skin, dog owners can apply the coconut oil directly onto the skin and thoroughly massage it into the coat.
 The same goes for treating hot spots and cracked paws.

 Fair warning, coconut oil does not dry quickly.
 Once you massage it into your dog's coat you can remove the excess with a towel so that it doesn’t get all over your carpet or furniture.